 History of Pompeii and Herculaneum

 I am sure you all know the story of Pompeii from school, but here’s a quick refresher.
-In 79 AD Mount Vesuvius horrifically erupted and buried the town of Pompeii, Herculaneum, and other smaller villages under up to 20 feet of volcanic ash, killing probably 1,200 people, just in Pompeii.
+In 79 AD, Mount Vesuvius horrifically erupted and buried the towns of Pompeii, Herculaneum, and other smaller villages under up to 20 feet of volcanic ash, killing probably 1,200 people, just in Pompeii.

 The eruption lasted for two days, so many were able to escape before the fast-moving ash, gases, and lava materials began their high-speed race to the coast.
 Pompeii is six miles from Mount Vesuvius, and Herculaneum is five.

-The towns of Pompeii and Herculaneum were covered in ash, where they remained until discovered in the 18th century, mostly intact.
+The towns of Pompeii and Herculaneum were covered in ash, where they remained mostly intact until discovered in the 18th century.
 I read all I could find about Pompeii before our trip.
-I recommend searching around online and discovering more about the history of Pompeii and Herculaneum before you visit.
+I recommend searching online and discovering more about the history of Pompeii and Herculaneum before you visit.

 Train to Pompeii

 Steve and I spent four eye-opening days in Naples before traveling by train to Pompeii.
-We took a local train that frequently runs each day and did not pre-purchase tickets.
+We took a local train that frequently runs daily and did not pre-purchase tickets.

-We could see the Archeological Park just a few feet off to the right as we walked out of the station.
-I had, as in all locations we visited, downloaded all possible map directions we could ever need onto my cell phone.
-I loaded up the Google map to Villa Franca B&B from the train station, and off we went.
+As we walked out of the station, we could see the Archeological Park just a few feet off to the right.
+As in all locations we visited, I had downloaded all possible map directions we could ever need onto my cell phone.
+I loaded the Google map to Villa Franca B&B from the train station, and off we went.

-It was an easy walk, except for having to drag luggage, of course.
-We would walk back to this train station every day of our stay in Pompeii.
-Here is where the restaurants, shops, the Archeological Park are, and the train that took us on our day trip to Herculaneum and finally on to Salerno at the end of our visit here.
+It was an easy walk, except for dragging luggage, of course.
+We would walk back to this train station every day in Pompeii.
+Here are the restaurants, shops, the Archeological Park, and the train that took us on our day trip to Herculaneum and finally on to Salerno at the end of our visit here.

 Villa Franca

 What a gem!
-Villa Franca B&B is a small family-run one-story B&B with clean and comfortable rooms.
+Villa Franca B&B is a small family-run one-story B&B with clean, comfortable rooms.
 The friendly manager greeted us with an ice-cold drink poolside and encouraged us to relax and enjoy the day, and that is what we did.
 I cannot recommend this B&B enough.

 It is small.
 The rooms are comfortable, not fancy or elegant, but very clean and functional.
 It felt as if we were visiting someone’s home.
 There is no indoor dining facility.
 The B&B serves all meals under the covered patio overlooking the pool.